 Your child's health needs to be closely watched.
 At first, you will need to visit your child's healthcare provider often.
 As your child gets older, you may be able to visit less often.
 These visits may include:

 - Blood tests.
 These are done to measure liver function and nutrition levels.

 - An ultrasound exam.
 This uses harmless sound waves to create an image of the liver.

 - Vaccines.
 Your child will need to have vaccines against common childhood diseases.
 Make sure your child gets a flu shot every year.
-Your child will also need vaccines for hepatitis A and B. These are liver diseases.
-They can be much worse for a child who has biliary atresia.
+Your child will also need vaccines for hepatitis A and B. These are liver diseases and they can be much worse for a child who has biliary atresia.

 Many children with biliary atresia need a liver transplant at some point.
 This may be needed in a few years after the Kasai procedure.
 Or, a transplant may not be needed for 10 years or more.
 Follow-up visits and tests help the healthcare provider decide when a transplant is needed.
 The liver is an organ that can be donated by a living donor.
 This means another person may be able to donate a portion of his or her own liver.
 The removed portion grows back.
 If you want to know more about a living donor transplant, talk to your child's healthcare provider.

 When to call the healthcare provider

 After your child's surgery, call the healthcare provider if you notice any of the below:

 - Jaundice that gets worse, or comes back after treatment

 - Abdominal swelling or pain